mizila-firox/chainlink-master/README.md

 # PSA

-Don't ever say Chainkink it's a Price Feed provider, the nerds get really mad.
+1. Don't ever say Chainkink it's a Price Feed provider, the nerds get really mad.
 But really, it evolved and transcended that to become the Cloud of blockchains, including price feeds 🏃🏼

+2. CCIP has nothing to do with the communists of China.